isomerpages/pmo-nccs/media/speeches/_posts/2016-04-12-excerpt-of-speech-on-climate-change-by-mr-masagos-zulkifli-minister-for-the-environment-and-water-resources-at-the-committee-of-supply-debate-12-april-2016.md

 ---
 layout: post
 title: Excerpt of Speech on Climate Change by Minister for the Environment and Water Resources Masagos Zulkifli at the Committee of Supply Debate
 subtitle: 12 Apr 2016
 permalink: /media/speeches/excerpt-of-speech-on-climate-change-by-mr-masagos-zulkifli-minister-for-the-environment-and-water-resources-at-the-committee-of-supply-debate-12-april-2016
 ---
 Minister for the Environment and Water Resources Mr Masagos Zulkifli spoke about climate change during the 2016 Committee of Supply Debate.
 The excerpt is below.

-For the full speech, please click [here](https://www.nas.gov.sg/archivesonline/data/pdfdoc/MSE_20160412002.pdf).

 **C. Climate Change**